verhas/jamal/README.md

 If it starts with something else then that character will be a separator character that separates the parameters.
 In this case, because there is only one parameter it will separate the macro name from the parameter.

 There are cases when it is necessary ro use a separator character.
-This is the case when parameter starts with a space, or a character that is not alphanumeric and which has to be included into the parameter.
+This is the case when parameter starts with a significant space, or a character that is not alphanumeric and which has to be included into the parameter.
 In that case the above macro should be used like the following three examples:

 ```
 {enclose |+this text}